nikic/PHP-Parser/doc/0_Introduction.markdown

 What can it parse?
 ------------------

-The parser supports parsing PHP 5.2-7.4.
+The parser supports parsing PHP 5.2-8.0, with the following exceptions:

+ * Namespaced names containing whitespace (e.g. `Foo \ Bar` instead of `Foo\Bar`) are not supported.
+   These are illegal in PHP 8, but are legal in earlier version.
+However, PHP-Parser does not support them for any version.

 As the parser is based on the tokens returned by `token_get_all` (which is only able to lex the PHP version it runs on), additionally a wrapper for emulating tokens from newer versions is provided.